Charles Dwight Sigsbee: Military career

 Sigsbee fought in numerous engagements during the American Civil War, mostly against Confederate forts and batteries.
 Sigsbee served aboard Monongahela, Wyoming, and Shenandoah from 1863 to 1869, when he was assigned to duty at the Naval Academy.
 In 1871, he was assigned to the Hydrographic Office.
 He was first posted to the Hydrographic Office in 1873.
 He was assigned to the Coast Survey in 1874 and commanded the Coast Survey steamer Blake from 1875 to 1878.
 He returned to the Navy Hydrographic Office from 1878 to 1882 and served as hydrographer in the Bureau of Navigation from 1893 to 1897.
 During his period on Blake, he developed the Sigsbee sounding machine, which became a standard item of deep-water oceanographic equipment for the next 50 years.

 Sigsbee served at the Naval Academy from 1869 to 1871, from 1882 to 1885, and from 1887 to 1890.
 He served on the Board of Control for the United States Naval Institute.
 He commanded Kearsarge on the European station from 1885 to 1886 and the training ship Portsmouth from 1891 to 1892.

 Sigsbee took command of the armored cruiser Maine in April 1897.
 After Maine was destroyed in February 1898, Sigsbee and his officers were exonerated by a court of inquiry.
 He then commanded St. Paul in 1898 at the Second Battle of San Juan and Texas until 1900.

 In February, he was appointed Chief Intelligence Officer of the Office of Naval Intelligence, succeeding Commander Richardson Clover.
 He held that post until April 1903 when he was succeeded by Commander Seaton Schroeder.
 He was promoted to rear admiral on 10 August 1903.

 He assumed command of the South Atlantic Squadron in 1904 and the Second Division, North Atlantic Squadron, in 1905.

 He commanded USS Brooklyn as his flagship on June 7, 1905, which sailed for Cherbourg, France.
 There, the remains of the late John Paul Jones were taken aboard and brought home for his interment at the United States Naval Academy.

 Death and legacy

 Sigsbee retired from the Navy in 1907 and died in New York, 1923.
 He is buried in Arlington National Cemetery.
-His grandson, Charles Dwight Sigsbee III, First Lieutenant, US Army, was buried next to him on July 10, 1956.
+His grandson, Charles Dwight Sigsbee III, First Lieutenant, US Army, was buried near to him on July 10, 1956.

 Conscious of his legacy, Sigsbee penned a book giving the history of the Maine and his experiences aboard her.
 The book was entitled The MAINE - An Account of Her Destruction in Havana Harbor and was published by the Century Company of New York in 1899.

 His daughter Mary Ellen Sigsbee (1877–1960) was an artist, socialist and feminist.